virtualagc/virtualagc/Schematics/1006547G/README.md

 _Prior_ to the availability of the original schematic drawings for module A33/A34, the schematics for this module were "recovered" from AC Electronics document ND-1021041 as a different set of KiCad files, referred to as [1006547r](https://github.com/virtualagc/virtualagc/edit/schematics/Schematics/1006547r).
 Now that CAD files from both the original and from ND-1021041 are available, it is a useful proofing method, as well as a way to judge the accuracy of ND-1021041, to compare the netlists of these two implementation of 1006547 in CAD.

-There is [a Python script](https://github.com/virtualagc/virtualagc/edit/schematics/Scripts/netlistCompare.py) to assist in carrying out this comparison, since various factors need to be ignored in the comparison:
+There is [a Python script](https://github.com/virtualagc/virtualagc/edit/schematics/Scripts/netlistCompare.py) to assist in carrying out this comparison.
+I don't claim the script is perfect or all-inclusive, but it did find stuff, and after I fixed up those things it did stop detecting them.

+The reason a script is needed rather than a simple text comparison is that various factors need to be ignored in the comparison, and thus some semantic understanding of what's going on is needed:

 * Different reference designators for NOR gates
 * Different input-pin assignments in NOR gates
 * Different naming of backplane signals, in cases where ND-1021041 _does not_ provide explicits name for them.

 Differences which can be detected using this method, once the factors above are discounted, are:

+* Missing components in one or the other netlist.
+* Missing component pins in one or the other netlist.
 * Different naming of backplane signals, in cases where ND-1021041 _does_ provide explicit names for them.
 * Different connectivity.